How on-ramps to new asset classes can change the demographics of asset ownership

 Companies like AltoIRA and Rocket Dollar are creating the infrastructure layer to enable investors to invest into alts via their IRAs.
 They have partnered with platforms to unlock the ability for consumers to invest into alt assets in a tax-efficient way, creating another on-ramp for investors to put assets into alts.

 Crypto has offered incredible wealth creation opportunities for many individual investors over the past decade.
-A company like Coinbase has become the trusted intermediary for many individuals and institutional investors to access the cryptoeconomy.
+Companies like Coinbase and Shakepay have become the trusted intermediary for many individuals and institutional investors to access the cryptoeconomy — and in many respects become a neobank for consumers that is built on crypto rails.
 We will see this continue to happen globally with regional players, such as Bitso, providing local users a new avenue to address the realities of currency devaluation and hyperinflation.
+And we’ll also see this happen with early-stage token projects, where issuance platforms like CoinList are enabling investors to access promising early-stage, blue-chip token projects well before they are listed on major exchange venues like Coinbase.

 The NFT (non-fungible token) space and digital collectibles space is also gaining in popularity.
 Investors are keen to buy and own scarce digital collectibles, whether it be art, sports cards, or digital moments (and even first tweets, like Jack Dorsey’s, which is now selling for $2.5M).